CNVid/CNVid-3.5M/README.md

 ## Codebase

-Check [CODEBASE.md](CODEBASE.md) for instructions of codebase downloading and model pre-training (CNVid-3.5M).

-We have already prepared the codebase, but we still need some time to obtain the external disclosure authorization from our group.
-The codebase is planned to be published in August 2023.
+The codebase are now available at [AntMMF-CNVid-VTP](https://github.com/alipay/Ant-Multi-Modal-Framework/blob/main/prj/cnvid_vtp/CODEBASE_CN.md).

 ## Benchmark

 Check [BENCHMARK.md](BENCHMARK.md) for instructions of benchmark downloading and model fine-tuning (CNVid-3.5M).

 We have already prepared the benchmark, but we still need some time to obtain the external disclosure authorization from our group.
-All benchmarks are planned to be published in August 2023.
+All benchmarks are planned to be published in January 2024.

 ## Citation